SGCL1Pzz/GamesTools/README.md

-# Quotes
+# GamesTools
-All The Stuff About Quotes Right Here👍
+All The Stuff You Need Right Here (not Everything But Alot)